ANL-CESAR/RSBench/README.txt

 	-s <size>

 		Sets the size of the Hoogenboom-Martin reactor model.
-There are four options: 'small', 'large', 'XL', and 'XXL'.
+There are two options: 'small' and 'large'.
 By default, the 'large' option is selected.

 		The H-M size corresponds to the number of nuclides present